ramonarampage1159/2022-Rapid-React-Development/Gordon/_VS/__README.md

-Notes for FRC robots running VS code:
+Notes for FRC robots with VS code: